Nenad Baćina: Club career

 Baćina was born in 1971 in Split, Croatia.
 As a professional football player he played with several Croatian First League clubs, including NK Primorac, NK Mladost 127, NK Belišće, between 1989 and 1999.

 Between 2000 and 2005 he played at the Singaporean S.League club, Singapore Armed Forces Football Club (SAFFC), and he won two S.League Championships in 2000 and 2002.
 For three seasons he was the team captain.

 During his professional football playing career he graduated from the University of Split as a professor of Physical Education and Sport Science.

 Coaching career

 In 2005, Baćina returned to his native country Croatia to start his coaching career as the youth development coach at the NK Spinut Soccer Clinic.

 PDRM FC

 Three years later in 2008, Baćina joined Malaysian Super League club, PDRM as the head coach advisor and technical Consultant during the 2008 Malaysian Cup competition.
 PDRM reached the Malaysia Cup quarterfinals.

 Woodlands Wellington

 In 2009, Baćina returned to Singapore after four years and was appointed as the head coach of Woodlands Wellington for the 2009 S.League season.

 NK Sloga

 Baćina then returned to Croatia to join NK Sloga as the senior team assistant head coach and the head coach of the club academy from February 2010 until June 2011.

 Hougang United

-In December 2011, he returned to Singapore and was appointed the head coach of Hougang United in the for the upcoming 2011 S.League.
+In December 2011, he returned to Singapore and was appointed the head coach of Hougang United for the upcoming 2011 S.League.